What do limes, kale, and sweet potatoes have in common?

 were meant to eat mineral-rich foods straight from the earth and sea.
 As we’ve moved

-our food speak actively with every cell in the body — including those that build
+the micronutrients in our food speak actively with every cell in the body — including

-and maintain our bones.
-Try these simple suggestions and you’ll preserve bone and
+those that build and maintain our bones.
+Try these simple suggestions and you’ll

 1 Brown, S., & Jaffe, R. 2000.
 Acid–alkaline balance and its effect on